tjklint/BellGeekfest2023/README.md

 To run this project, clone the repo and run it with the local server extension on VSCode.

-- __DataEraseX:__ This feature allows you to select a company, and enter in only the required information, simply click enter and an email will be formatted, alongside a subject and email of the company you need to send it to.
+- __DataEraseX:__ This feature allows you to select a company, and enter in only the required information.
+Simply click enter and an email will be formatted, alongside a subject and email of the company you need to send it to.

 <img height="300" width="auto" alt="DataEraseX Demo" src="https://github.com/tjklint/BellGeekfest2023/blob/main/Images/DataEraseX.gif?raw=true">